Helping Your Landscape Survive the Drought

 • Select crops that mature quickly and are drought-resistant.

-• Incorporate compost into the soil to improve water permeability.
+• Incorporate compost into the soil to improve water permeability and retention.
+Ensure compost does not make up more that 20% of the soil volume.

-• Install and manage a water-efficient drip irrigation system or use soaker hoses to ensure water is applied directly where needed and slowly enough to soak in.
+• Supplement rainfall to ensure plants receive 1″ of water per week.
+Use a water-efficient drip irrigation system to ensure water is applied directly where needed and slowly enough to soak in.

 • Fruit and nut trees need adequate water from bloom until harvest for good fruit production.